pistangmapa/2022/conference/travel-grant-local.md

 ---
 <h1 class="color-primary-4 mb-2">Pista ng Mapa & State of the Map Asia 2022 (LOCAL) Travel Grant</h1>

 **IMPORTANT: Application to the local travel grant is not an assurance that you will be awarded a travel grant.
-Travel grant awardees will be informed by the Organizing Committe by the week of October 17, 2022.**
+Travel grant awardees will be informed by the Organizing Committee on the week of October 17, 2022.**

 ## Eligibility